Learners

 Opportunities for students and residents

-OHSU School of Medicine provides many opportunities to support and connect diverse learners including student organizations, mentoring programs, events, as well as the Health Justice Co-op and opportunities through the OHSU the Center for Diversity and Inclusion.
+OHSU School of Medicine provides many opportunities to support and connect learners including student organizations, mentoring programs, events, as well as the Health Justice Co-op.

 Our commitment to learners

-The School of Medicine is committed to increasing the diversity of our student body for learners from rural backgrounds, underrepresented racial groups and those who have faced significant disadvantage or adversity.
-Learn more.
+The School of Medicine is committed to increasing the diversity of our learners, including those from rural backgrounds, underrepresented groups, and those who have faced significant disadvantage or adversity.

 We partner to support diversity in recruiting and sustaining learners across our academic programs because we believe a diverse learning community helps us move closer to a future in which our community of health care providers mirrors the diversity of our patients.